ark-lang/ark-docs/functions.md

 ```

 As you can see, the first function took a function as a parameter.
 You can pass
-functions as first-class function pointers.
-This is useful when
+functions as first-class function pointers.This is useful when
 sorting lists, making callbacks, etc.

 ## Variadic Functions
 A variadic function is a function that can take a variable amount of arguments.
-To declare a variadic function, an ellipses is used as the last parameter, for
-example:
+An ellipses at the end of parameter list denotes a variadic function.

 ```
 func do_stuff(a: int, ...) {